dials/dials/doc/sphinx/documentation/tutorials/multi_crystal_analysis.rst

 to note though.
 We know that the correct space group is *H* 3, but it turns out that if we ask :program:`dials.index` to find an *H* 3 cell right from the start then many of the sequences fail to index.
-This is simply because the initial models contained in :samp:`datablock.expt` are too poor to locate a cell with the symmetry constraints.
+This is simply because the initial models contained in :samp:`imported.expt` are too poor to locate a cell with the symmetry constraints.
 However, for many of the sequences the indexing program will refine the *P* 1 solution to the correct cell.
 For this reason we first run indexing in *P* 1::

-  dials.index datablock.expt strong.refl output.experiments=P1_models.expt
+  dials.index imported.expt strong.refl output.experiments=P1_models.expt

 and then we feed the refined :file:`P1_models.expt` back into :program:`dials.index` specifying the correct symmetry::